prsavla/cse15l-lab-reports/labreport.md

 ^C
 [user@sahara ~]$
 ```
-The `cat` command stands for concactenate and it used to read the contents of a file without opening the file.
+| Not an error | The `cat` command stands for concactenate and it used to read the contents of a file without opening the file.
 However, when no command line arguments are specified, the `cat` command just reads from the terminal input and displays it into terminal output.
 When typing in `hello test message` as terminal input, `cat` will just display the same input as output.
 You have to use `^C` to break out of the task.
 The current working directory in this case is the home directory.

 ## Example #8: `cat` with a path to a directory
 ```